• Skip to primary navigation

 Go Swimming in Clear Lake

-Perhaps one of the most popular outdoor swimming locations in Manitoba, Clear Lake is found in Riding Mountain National Park.
+Perhaps one of Manitoba’s most popular outdoor swimming locations, Clear Lake is found in Riding Mountain National Park.
 With crystal clear waters (it isn’t named by accident!), sandy beaches, and excellent facilities nearby, it is definitely the place for one of the most enjoyable beach days in the province.
 Too busy for you?
 Check out nearby Moon Lake, Lake Audy, and Lake Katherine.

 See the Polar Bears

-Churchill, Manitoba is famously the polar bear capital of the world, and so a visit up north to see polar bears is often at the top of people’s list when it comes to things to do in Manitoba.
+Churchill, Manitoba is famously the polar bear capital of the world (and obviously the best spot to see polar bears in Canada), and so a visit up north to see polar bears is often at the top of people’s list when it comes to things to do in Manitoba.
 The best time to see polar bears is in autumn, and what makes Churchill unique is that it is one of the only human settlements in the world that shares its land with wild polar bears.
 Though it can be a pricey endeavour, it is well worth the cost, as this is a truly once-in-a-lifetime experience.

 Visit the Beaches of 59